 The loss of a loved one due to another’s negligence is perhaps the worst pain anyone could ever experience.
-If this has happened to you, you need experienced legal representation to protect your rights.
+If this has happened to you, you need experienced wrongful death attorneys who can protect your rights.

-Epperly & Follis, P.C. has the expertise and experience to pursue legal action against the responsible party.
+Epperly & Follis, P.C. has the expertise and experience to pursue legal action against the responsible party(s).
 We have been representing clients throughout Virginia and the Richmond metro region for decades.

 In legal terms, wrongful death refers to a fatality that occurs because of the negligence or misdeeds of another person, corporation or entity.
 Part of the “personal injury” tort family, wrongful death holds an individual, group or corporation (defendant) accountable for causing injury to another person (plaintiff).
 The primary goal of a personal injury tort is to provide relief (damages) to the plaintiff and to deter the defendant from inflicting further harm to others.

-Many fatalities may fall under the umbrella of a wrongful death:
+Many fatalities may fall under the umbrella of wrongful death:

 State laws vary as to who may pursue a wrongful death claim.
 Generally, it is the immediate family members who can file, including:

 There are various damages which are considered in these types of cases:

 While you cannot bring back a loved one, monetary damages help provide security to the family during the painful grieving process.